 PyMafka drops Cobalt Strike on Windows, macOS

 On May 17th, a mysterious 'pymafka' package appeared on the PyPI registry.
-The package was shortly flagged by the Sonatype Nexus platform's automated malware detection capabilities.
+The package was shortly flagged by the Sonatype Repository Firewall's automated malware detection capabilities.

 The package, 'pymafka' may sound identical to the popular PyKafka, but its insides reveal a different story.

 The 'setup.py' Python script inside 'pymafka' first detects your platform.
 Depending on whether you are running Windows, macOS, or Linux, an appropriate malicious trojan is downloaded and executed on the infected system.

 The trojan in question is a Cobalt Strike (CS) beacon.
 Cobalt Strike is a pen-testing software tool typically used by red teams and ethical hackers for simulating real-world cyberattacks, especially during security assessments.